jplusplus/pltv-jeudinfluences/doc/api.md

 ### GET

-    /api/summary?chapter=
+    /api/summary?chapter=(&token=)

-Retrieve the summary for a chapter
+Retrieve the summary for a chapter.
+If a token is specified, it also returns what choice the user has made.

 response: